Year 7 - Year 11

 Year 7 - Year 13: Registration 07:45am - End of day 3:20pm

-Students in year 10-13 are offered the opportunity to run enrichment activities with the support and supervision of their teachers.
+In addition, students are encouraged to run their own ECA activities with the support and supervision of their teachers.
 Students guiding their peers maintains interest, promotes positivity and compassion, builds confidence and nurtures empowerment.
-Student-led enrichments help us to create an inclusive school community spirit; facilitating collaboration between students from varying year groups, with different skillsets and juxtaposing personalities; fostering teamwork, communication, and empathy.
-Student run enrichment activities range from subject specific societies preparing students for university applications and life beyond WSO, cash club (learning about stocks & shares), 3D modelling and printing, volunteering, photography and Muay Thai!
+ECA’s help us to create an inclusive school community spirit; facilitating collaboration between students from varying year groups, with different skillsets and juxtaposing personalities; fostering teamwork, communication, and empathy.
+Student run activities range from subject specific societies, such as Medical Society, preparing students for university applications and life beyond WSO, to Planetology club, Lego robotics club and subject specific tutoring.

 Explore All Our Curricula